 SiteGrounds is one of the only hosting companies that go above and beyond in trying to get their customers to spread the word, such as on our SiteGround reviews page, where we have hundreds of reviews.

 One of the greatest benefits of the WP Engine platform is their built-in backup and malware scan services.
 Since this is included within your domain hosting service, you can save tons of money every month.

 WP Engine is known for providing some of the fastest hosting on the market.
 Many consumers have cited site speeds vastly improving after migrating to the company’s servers.
 Additionally, the easy migration process makes it simple to rehost your website on WP Engine.

-Perhaps the best features of WP Engine as a hosting provider, however, is the excellent staging site feature.
-With this feature, you can easily run your site as if it is online before publishing, allowing you to check for bugs, and other important potential issues.
+Perhaps the best feature of WP Engine as a hosting provider, however, is the excellent staging site feature.
+With this feature, you can easily run your site as if it is online before publishing, allowing you to check for bugs and other important potential issues.

 Review publications love WP Engine as well.
 Qualities such as unlimited data transfers, daily backups, malware scanning, and their site staging all combine to make WP Engine a popular platform.